Tel Aviv is a lively, vibrant city. Today we share 5 reasons to visit Tel Aviv, perfect for those planning a trip to this unique city.

-A word of advice on going out: alcohol is pretty expensive in Tel Aviv, so when you go out make use of happy hours, which normally run until around 9pm and enjoy half price drinks.
+A word of advice on going out: alcohol is pretty expensive in Tel Aviv, so when you go out make use of happy hours, which normally run until around 9pm and enjoy half-price drinks.

 Tel Aviv is a cultural centre and attracts a lot of artists who live and work in the city.
 It is full of creativity.

-The Tel Aviv Museum of Art is a must for any visitor, where you can see works by many Israeli artists and well known international artists.
+The Tel Aviv Museum of Art is a must for any visitor, where you can see works by many Israeli artists and well-known international artists.
 The collection includes paintings, photography, sculptures, drawings and installations.

-Lovers of street art will find some pleasant surprises around the city, especially on the streets of Florentin neighbourhood.
+Lovers of street art will find some pleasant surprises around the city, especially on the streets of the Florentin neighbourhood.